 1. When is academic advising and preregistration?
-Each semester, students can select courses for the following semester.
+Each semester, students can select courses for the following fall /spring semester.
 Academic advising and pre-registration for the Spring Semester courses takes place in November and pre-registration for the Fall Semester courses takes place in April.
+You can check the Registrar’s site for the schedule each semester.

 Juniors: 57 – 86 credits – usually register during the second week of November and April